Ronlin1/AI-Startups-Directory/README.md

 # AI Startups Directory
-Welcome to the AI Startups Directory!
+Welcome to my AI Startups Directory!
 This is a curated list of startups that are leveraging AI in different ways to solve real-world problems.
 The directory is constantly updated to ensure that it includes the most up-to-date startups in the AI space.

 ## Contributing
 Am welcoming contributions to the AI Startups Directory!
 To add a new startup, please follow these steps: